OpenWaterFoundation/owf-learn-web-dev/mkdocs-project/docs/caching.md

 ```

 Here these systems will cache the response but before serving the response the client will try to
-revalidate but as we didn’t provide Last-Modified header, client will send revalidation request
+revalidate but as there exists no `Last-Modified` header, the client will send revalidation request
-without If-Modified-Since and therefore server will response with 200 status code which is
+without `If-Modified-Since` and therefore the server will responsd with `200` status code which is
-refetching the page again.
+refreshing the page again.
 ```
 Expires: Thu, 15 Aug 2060 09:00:00 GMT
 Cache-Control: no-cache, must-revalidate, expires=360000000
 ```

-Here browser will cache the document till 15 Aug 2015 09:00:00.
-Client will not revalidate the
+Here the browser will cache the document until 15 Aug 2015 09:00:00.
+The client will not revalidate the
 cache before serving.
 ```
 Expires: Thu, 15 Aug 2015 09:00:00 GMT